 This is arguably the best spot to see an Andean bear anywhere in the wild.
 Every year bears come to eat the ripe wild Avocados at Maquipucuna Cloud Forest Lodge, which is part of a UNESCO designated Biosphere Reserve.
 The unique thing about this is that bears are usually solitary animals, yet at Maquipucuna it is often possible to see many over a very small area.

-Bear watching at Maquipucuna is seasonal but unpredictable – it is usually during the latter months of the year, and only lasts 1-2 weeks.
+Bear watching at Maquipucuna is seasonal but unpredictable – it can be mid-year or during the latter months of the year, and only lasts 1-2 weeks.
+Some years they are lucky enough to enjoy two bear viewing seasons.
 So keep an eye on Maquipucuna’s Facebook page for news when the fruits are ripening and the bears start to appear.
 It is possible to visit as a day tour or stay overnight at the lodge.

 Cayambe Coca is a protected area of Cloud Forest and Highlands Paramo Plains, perfect habitat to spot migrating Andean Bears, but more patience and luck is needed here than at Maquipucuna.
 A 5-7day guided overnight trip is recommended to maximize your chances of spotting one.
 Speak to the guide office at Papallacta Hot Springs for more information.